 2017, video with sound, duration 55:02

 Minecraft is a hugely successful video game in which players build worlds in a graphically simple, highly stylised virtual environment.
 One could imagine a player spending decades within the game, building virtual log cabins and roaming a world which, unlike Alaska, is limitless.

-In combination, these two inauthentic sources produce a weird sort of alternate authenticity, which is both liberating and disturbing.
+Combined, these two inauthentic sources produce a weird sort of alternate authenticity, which is both liberating and disturbing.
 We have more world building tools than ever before.
-Yet data, facts and the voice itself are increasingly questionable, due to often deliberate obfuscation for political ends, but also because of the underlying, alienating effects of techno-capitalism.
+Yet data, facts and the voice itself are increasingly questionable, due to deliberate obfuscation for political ends, but also because of the underlying, alienating effects of techno-capitalism.